CSC207-UofT/course-project-bug-producer-1/README.md

 [IMPORTANT]
 If you want to use Admin account instead of customer to Restock items and view all orders of all users, please enter `asd` as your secret code  when registering.

-Currently we have a pre-set account for you to try things out!
+Currently, we have a pre-set account for you to try things out!
 1. Run `GUI.java`.
 Try to log in our test account!
    - Username: `root`;
    - Password: `admin`.
-2. After login you are logged in as an admin, so you can do various pactions with this account.
+2. After login, you are logged in as an admin, so you can do various actions with this account.
    - Create orders;
    - View past orders [WiP].
    - Create / View messages